15% Off Japanese Incense | Free Shipping Orders Over $499

 How is it Celebrated?

-Families will also hold reunions and spend time visiting and cleaning the graves of loved ones during Obon, making it a popular time for travel as people journey across the country to visit loved ones- both alive and passed.
-Buddhist temples will often serve as host for some of the festivities as well, where monks will leave offerings for the spirits.
-Although the specifics of the festivities can vary widely depending on the festival, one common tradition is the floating of the Obon lanterns down a body of water, like a river, at the end of the festival.
-This is done to help guide the visiting spirits back to their realm and part of why the lanterns are such a recognizable and significant element in Obon traditions.
-Being the second most common religion in Japan after Shinto, it is of no surprise that Obon and other Buddhist holidays are such important and popular events in Japan.
+Although the specifics of the festivities can vary widely depending on the specific festival, one common tradition is the floating of Obon lanterns down a body of water, like a river, at the end of the festival.
+This is done to help guide the visiting spirits back to their realm, and is part of why the lanterns are such a recognizable element associated with Obon traditions.
+Being the second most common religion in Japan after Shinto, it is of no surprise that Obon and other Buddhist holidays are such significant events in Japan.